Per Gunnar Kjeldsberg

 A complete list of my publications can be found here.

 Main Teaching Responsibilities

-TFE4141 - Design of Digital Systems 1: a third year course on modeling and analysis of digital systems.
+TFE4141 Design of Digital Systems 1: a master level course on modeling and analysis of digital systems.

 FE8109 - Design and Utilization of Memory Hierarchies in Multi-Media Applications: a PhD student course.